doivglser/mindevenviro-fanciful/README.md

 * terminator

-  Multiple GNOME terminals in one window.
+  Multiple GNOME terminals in one window. (soon with config)

-* from terminator tab-1 H-Paned: shi3lD.sh (network-manager)

-  To change your MAC addresses, shi3lD.sh does a list with working and not working MAC's, and ensure the snort and clamd daemons are running.
-While running shi3lD.sh Firefox-ESR will be killed after each MAC-puffing.
-This script	runs only on systems without network-managers.
-PLEASE DON'T USE shi3lD.sh, IF YOU WANT TO LOGIN TO: facebook.com, or a free-web-mail-service (Or Firefox will open your previous session and you loose a MAC-ADDRESS and an IP-ADDRESS).

-  shi3lD.sh invokes serv-if-up.sh. "serv-if-up.sh" Restarts Apache2, MySQL, Sendmail.
-If false, or on lack of space, writes to /dev/pts/2 and to mailbox.

-* from terminator tab-1 H-Paned: sCRYPtUPdater.sh

-  Set the workflow interval in minutes and edit your projects with your favorite editor (I use lpe).
-Update your scripts to /usr/local/bin, to /var/www/testphp or to /usr/lib/cgi-bin.
-Stop a php, python, perl or bash syntax-check, with ctrl+4.
-  Be sure you change more then one byte (if you change just one digit, do a space or a hash with a comment).
-Close with ctrl+C.

-* from terminator tab-2 H-Paned: a shell (STDOUT from serv-if-up.sh to /dev/pts/2, reports failures)

-* from terminator tab-2 H-Paned: mutt

-* from terminator tab-3: nmon

-* from terminator tab-4: mc

 # Files:

-* in /root
+* in ~/

-  wH0rUNSon # Depends on sCRYPtUPdater.sh, $USER workflow control.
+  wH0rUNSon # Depends on sCRYPtUPdater.sh; $USER workflow control.

 * in $HOME

-  installed # The list of the installed components.
+  .installed # The list of the installed components.

   Oct2017.mac_recieves_dhcp_lease # Depends on shi3lD.sh, a list of working MAC's addresses.